typelevel/cats-parse/docs/index.md

 ### Backtrack

 Backtrack allows us to convert an _arresting failure_ to _epsilon failure_.
-It also rewinds the input to the offset to that used before parsing began.
+It also rewinds the input to the offset that was used before parsing began.
 The resulting parser might still be combined with others.
 Let's look at the example:

 ```scala mdoc:reset
 import cats.parse.Rfc5234.{digit, sp}